prometheusresearch-archive/react-grid/README.md

 See the [Docs](http://prometheusresearch.github.io/react-grid/)

 ## How to Build Project
-1. You'll need Gulp which will perform build tasks such as jsx compilation sepcified in gulpfile.js.
+1. You'll need Gulp which will perform build tasks such as jsx compilation specified in gulpfile.js.
 Go get it.

 		npm install -g gulp
 		npm install --save-dev gulp

 2. Install Project Dependencies from package.json file

 		npm install